romgrk/babel-plugin-fast-jsx/README.md

 ### Is this usable in production today?

 There is one issue remaining, the plugin is injecting the `_jsxFromOwned{Extends}` functions in every module scope that uses it.
-With some help from the Babel gods or google this should be no more than a few hours to fix.
+This increases bundle size by a few percent points.
+With some help from the Babel gods or google this should be no more than a few hours to fix, if that's an issue for you.
 Other than that it's pretty much usable.
 I have tested it with a few major component libraries, it compiles correctly.

 ## License